Tuition (2018 – 2019)An Affordable Education Is Within Reach

 - Read and respond!
 Call us with any questions and respond by the stated deadline.

 - Maybe.
 If Alvernia requests your tax return, we will require a Federal Tax Transcript.
 We will not be able to accept a copy of the Federal 1040EZ, A or 1040 you filed.
 You will need to request this document directly from the IRS and provide a copy to the Office of Student Financial Planning.
 You can request this document by going online to www.irs.gov or calling 1-800-908-9946.
-You can click here for a link to the IRS Tax Transcript process.
+You can View the IRS Tax Transcript process here.
 Please review your requested documents on your myAlvernia and respond as quickly as possible.

 - Evening students are eligible to apply for two different programs: the federal Pell Grant and federal Stafford loans.
 File the FAFSA and complete a Master Promissory Note if you want a Stafford loan.